openvinotoolkit/model_server/docs/python_support/reference.md

 #### Regular

-`execute` runs every time the node receives complete set inputs with the same timestamp.
-It produces one set of outputs per one set of inputs.
+`execute` is called with a set of inputs and returns a set of outputs.
 For unary endpoints it's the only possible configuration.
 On the implementation side, to use that mode, `execute` should `return` outputs.

 ```python
 def execute(self, inputs):